If you're interested in purchasing any piece on this site or

 This esteemed First Commissioned Official Royal Imperial Ru-kiln melon gourd vase is part of a select collection of wares crafted exclusively for Emperor Huizong and his royal court.
 With a height of 8 1/8 inches, the vase exhibits an elegantly balanced form that exemplifies refined craftsmanship.
 The celadon glaze incorporates crushed blue agate, notable for its distinctive ice-crackle pattern, which can be appreciated under magnification using a 20x loupe.
 Additionally, microscopic imagery reveals the presence of agate specks adjacent to each piece's photographs.
 The rare crushed blue agate has been exclusively utilized in Official Royal Imperial Ru wares, a hallmark of the dynasty developed under the guidance of Emperor Huizong.
 Constructed with a fine gray body that transitions to a rich brown upon firing, this exquisite vase is a remnant of Emperor Huizong's preserved collection of Northern Song Imperial Ru Ware. ppjrs

-**A Distinguished First Commissioned Official Royal Imperial Ru-Kiln Vase with Handles and Trumpet Mouth: A Masterpiece for Emperor Huizong and His Court** This esteemed vase, standing at 8 3/8 inches tall, exemplifies the exquisite craftsmanship of Early Song Dynasty ceramics, specifically designed for Emperor Huizong and his court.
-Its elegantly balanced form is accentuated by a trumpet-shaped mouth and intricately designed handles.
-The celadon glaze showcases subtle variations, with slight greenish and bluish hues resulting from incomplete mixing.
-Notably, it features a delicate cracked ice texture, and the addition of crushed rare blue agate—an exclusive element in Official Royal Imperial Ru wares—is discernible under magnification, as evident in the accompanying microscopic images.
-The body of the vase has a fine grayish composition, which appears brown due to the firing process.
-This exceptional piece is part of the surviving collection of N. Song Imperial Ru Ware, a testament to the artistic legacy of Emperor Huizong. ppjrs
+**An Exquisite First Commissioned Official Royal Imperial Ru-Kiln Three-Leg Burner with Handles and Lid, Adorned with a Mythical Animal Finial: A Masterwork for Emperor Huizong and His Court** This distinguished burner, measuring 9 1/4 inches in height, epitomizes the exceptional craftsmanship of Early Song Dynasty ceramics, specifically commissioned for Emperor Huizong and his esteemed court.
+Its elegantly proportioned form is complemented by intricately designed handles, exemplifying artistic precision.
+The celadon glaze reveals nuanced variations that enhance its aesthetic appeal.
+Noteworthy is the delicate cracked ice texture, combined with finely crushed rare blue agate—an exclusive characteristic of Official Royal Imperial Ru wares—evident upon closer inspection, as indicated in the provided microscopic imagery.
+The burner’s body exhibits a refined grayish palette, which appears brown as a result of the firing process.
+This remarkable artifact is part of the remaining collection of Northern Song Imperial Ru Ware, serving as a significant testament to the artistic heritage established under Emperor Huizong's reign. ppjrs

 This esteemed first commissioned official Royal Imperial Ru-kiln mallet-formed vase, characterized by a trumpet mouth design, is part of a select collection of wares created exclusively for Emperor Huizong and his court.
 Standing at 10 inches tall, the vase displays a meticulously balanced form that elegantly flares out at the trumpet mouth.
 Its celadon glaze exhibits a refined cracked ice pattern, enhanced by the incorporation of crushed blue agate, discernible under a 20x loupe, as evidenced by the microscopic images accompanying each piece's photographs.
 The utilization of rare crushed blue agate is unique to the official Royal Imperial Ru wares commissioned by Emperor Huizong.
 This particular vase features a sophisticated grayish body that has developed a brown hue post-firing.
 This piece is part of the surviving collection of Northern Song Imperial Ru-Ware from the era of Emperor Huizong. ppjrs